PeerMeHQ/know/features/quests.md

 3. Upon successful completion, the rewards will be distributed accordingly.

 Remember, Quests aim to create an interactive, efficient, and productive Teams community by facilitating task management in a decentralized way.

+## Fees

+Understanding the fee structure is essential for participating in Quests.
+Below is how fees are applied:

+- **Default Platform Fee**: A fee of 5% is charged on the total bounty amount upon successful completion of a Quest.
+For example, if a $100 bounty is completed, the platform fee would be $5, leaving a $95 reward for the bounty completer.

+- **Reduced Fee for Boosted Teams**: For Teams boosted to Level Two, the fee is reduced to 2%.

+- **Withdraw Fee for Incomplete Bounties**: A minimal fee of 0.05% is charged if a bounty is withdrawn before completion.

+These fee structures are put in place to maintain a robust and sustainable ecosystem that rewards contribution and participation effectively.